paytonrodman/paytonrodman.github.io/content/project/accretion/index.md

  - Our weak-field disk with lower resolution developed an overdensity or "lump" early on in the simulation which persisted until the end.
 It appears at radius $r=100r_g$, where the resolution of the simulation decreases, indicating that this is an artifact of the grid.
 It does not appear at higher resolution or in the strong-field disk (at either resolution), suggesting that the instability is caused by a complex interplay of magnetic field strength and resolution.

-{{< figure library="false" src="Bcc_sideon.png" style="width:48px;height:48px;" title="The end-time magnetic field in the initially-weak (left) and initially-strong (right) simulations, overlaid on a colour plot of density.
+{{< figure library="true" src="Bcc_sideon.png" style="width:48px;height:48px;" title="The end-time magnetic field in the initially-weak (left) and initially-strong (right) simulations, overlaid on a colour plot of density.
 The relative strength of the field is shown by the width of the streamlines.
 Reproduced from Rodman & Reynolds (2024). " >}}

 *For full details, see [Rodman, P.E., Reynolds C.S.
 (2024) ApJ.
 960:97](https://iopscience.iop.org/article/10.3847/1538-4357/ad0384)*